 The variability in this game is quite limited in terms of the enemies and items.
 However, Slay the Spire features four classes with a massive arsenal of cards, each playthrough forcing the player to craft a better, well-synergised deck.
 Regarded as the best deck-builder roguelike, you would be missing out if you haven’t played it already.

 Splelunky was the roguelike that brought pain to the genre.
 This 2008 game was originally released as a freeware for the PC, with several ports following its success.
 Paying homage to 1983’s Spelunker, this game kept the original motif of ‘literally anything can kill you’ and added an extra degree of precision in its keyboard controls.

 Don’t let it’s cutesy visuals fool you: every step you take is a gamble between progress and death.
 It’s like someone took all the fun out of Mario and just spiked the difficulty scale.
 Yet, perhaps this is why each playthrough just feels so rewarding – even the tiniest victories grant a sense of satisfaction.

 Best of all, there’s a sequel to all this.
 Spelunky 2 is also one of the best roguelike games out there – jot that one down as an honourable mention.

 The Binding of Isaac

 Ah, The Binding of Isaac.
-The dark horses of roguelikes, an indie game that has only gained popularity since its 2011 release (despite some off-putting visuals).
+The dark horse of roguelikes, an indie game that has only increased in popularity since its 2011 release (despite some off-putting visuals).
 The game fuses the genre with shooters, creating an action-adventure that will make you sick in more ways than one — an acquired taste that has created a cult following.